projectbismark/projectbismark/admin/known_issues.md

 **Solutions:**

-- We do not have a solution to this problem at this time, but a software update in the near future may improve wireless reliability and performance.
-We will notify you prior to deploying this update.
+- We do not have a solution to this problem at this time.

 Reporting bugs and other problems
 ---------------------------------

-If you experience any problems other than the problem described above, please contact <bismark-core@projectbismark.net> to notify us and/or seek help.
+If you experience any problems other than the problem described above, please contact <bismark-core@projectbismark.net> to notify us or seek help.